Instruction for authors

 ii.
 Formatting and template

 Manuscripts must be prepared in Microsoft Word using Times New Roman, 11-point font, and double-spacing on A4 size paper.
 Templates for JSSEA can be downloaded from its homepage.
 Please use US English spelling or British English spelling consistently throughout the manuscript.
+Word templates(for Windows / for Mac) are available for this journal.
+Please save the template to your hard drive, ready for use.

 iii.
 Tables and Figures (including Lesson plans)